-Cold-stress mortalities were particularly elevated throughout Florida during the period January to March 2010.
-This time frame included the coldest 12-day period ever recorded in the state of Florida with temperatures below 45 °F (7.2 °C) recorded in Naples and West Palm Beach.
+Cold-stress mortalities were particularly elevated throughout Florida during the period January to March 2010 (Figure 4.11).
+This period included the coldest 12-days ever recorded in the state of Florida with temperatures below 45 °F (7.2 °C) recorded in Naples and West Palm Beach.
 Central Florida experienced even colder temperatures.
 From January-April, 58 manatees were rescued and 503 manatee carcasses were verified in Florida (429 in all of 2009).
 Mortality was highest in the central-east and southwest regions.
-Florida manatees rely on warm-water refuges to survive winter and extended cold periods, which are of particular concern because the long-term survival of these animals will be dependent on access to warm water springs as power plant outfalls throughout the Florida peninsula are shut down (Laist, et al. 2013).
+Florida manatees rely on warm-water refuges to survive winter and extended cold periods, which are of particular concern because the long-term survival of these animals will be dependent on access to warm water springs as power plant outfalls throughout the Florida peninsula are shut down (Laist et al. 2013).
 In LSJRB there were a total of 12 cold stress deaths between January 14th and February 15th 2010 – Clay (2), Duval (1), Flagler (0), Putnam (7), and St. Johns (2), compared to a total of 6 cold stress deaths in 2011 – Clay (0), Duval (3), Flagler (0), Putnam (2), and St. Johns (1) (FWRI 2012a).

 The State Manatee Management Plan (FWC 2007) requires the FWC to evaluate the effectiveness of speed zone regulations.
 The Plan was developed as a requirement in the process, that sought to down list manatees from endangered to threatened status.
 Currently, manatees are considered threatened at the federal level.
 Taking everything into account, the current STATUS of the Florida Manatee is satisfactory, and the TREND is improving.